 9. Orangutans on the Orangutan Trail

-Get ready to go nose-to-nose with the playful orangutans, who sometimes like to sit close to the observation area so they can watch the humans on display.
-The world's largest fruit-eating animals are very playful, and within their exhibit you might catch them traversing their ropes or nets, munching on some tasty mustard, honey or barbecue sauce out of their "termite mound," or climbing their vertical sway poles.
+Get ready to go nose-to-nose with the playful orangutans.
+They sometimes like to sit close to the observation area so they can watch the humans on display.
+The world's largest fruit-eating animals are very playful.
+You might catch them traversing their ropes or nets, munching on some tasty mustard, honey or barbecue sauce out of their "termite mound," or climbing their vertical sway poles.
 No matter what they are doing, they are always entertaining!

 10. Africa Rocks

-If you look at the San Diego Zoo map, you'll want to approach the San Diego Zoo’s newest area from the far right after visiting the Outback or Elephant Odyssey.
+Take a look at the San Diego Zoo map.
+You'll want to approach the San Diego Zoo’s newest area from the far right after visiting the Outback or Elephant Odyssey.
 The wide path takes you downhill (vs. an uphill climb from the Asian Passage direction) through six habitats in Africa Rocks.
 You'll wind past baboons, colorful birds, gorgeous leopards, crocodiles, lemurs and the fun-loving penguins.
 Be sure to spend some time in the underground aquarium viewing area.
-Enjoy the sharks and fish until the penguins zip though the water as if they're the true stars of the show (they did dress for the occasion)!
+Enjoy the sharks and fish.
+That is, until the penguins zip though the water as if they're the true stars of the show (they did dress for the occasion)!

 Where Are the Giant Pandas?

 You may have noticed that Panda Trek is no longer listed as one of our recommended San Diego Zoo exhibits.
 Sadly, China called back all of the giant pandas from the San Diego Zoo at the end of April 2019.
-While we are sad to see the giant pandas leave the San Diego Zoo, we'll still be hopping over to visit the red panda at Panda Trek.
+We are sad to see the giant pandas leave the San Diego Zoo.
+However, we'll still be hopping over to visit the red panda at Panda Trek.